Many encoding practices are common to all types of LEMDO XML files. Subsequent chapters

 hidden characters that will break the LEMDO build.
 Do not copy and paste directly

 All PCs have a text editor already installed.
-There are many text editors available.
+If you would like to use a different

-Commons ones are Notepad (Windows OS), Text Editor (Linux Ubuntu OS), Atom, BBEdit,
+available.
+Commons ones are Notepad (Windows OS), Text Editor (Linux Ubuntu OS), Atom,

 Always Open Oxygen Project File First